coderturtle/first-90-days/content/60to90/innovation/techradar/_index.en.md

 Stages or Rings codify information about a given blip from multiple perspectives:
-Whether the Architecture team has already spent time assessing it or not How mature is the technology behind this blip (e.g., recently launched beta) How well understood it is inside HUB (e.g., staff with production experience) Is there any HUB system using it in production already?
+Whether the Architecture team has already spent time assessing it or not How mature is the technology behind this blip (e.g., recently launched beta) How well understood it is inside Gremlins Inc (e.g., staff with production experience) Is there any Gremlins Inc system using it in production already?
 What stage or ring a blip falls in has multiple consequences, the most important one being whether engineers across the development teams can freely use it for their production use cases or not.

 ![Tech Radar Process](images/tech_radar_process.png)